syesjes-wq/Jessy-AI-PM-transition-Portfolio/01-chess-progress-tracker/01-chess-progress-tracker/docs/assumption-1-feasibility.md

 ## Key Learnings

+The most significant discovery was that a theoretically complete benchmark does not automatically translate into a practical evaluation mechanism.

+The initial evaluation strategy relied on a finding taxonomy containing beginner-level chess concepts and observable criteria.
+However, early testing revealed that fewer than 10% of AI-generated findings mapped cleanly to taxonomy entries.
+While the taxonomy remained useful for defining concepts, it proved insufficient as the primary evaluation mechanism.

+This led to the introduction of an LLM-as-Judge approach and the development of a dedicated Finding Evaluation Framework.

+During framework implementation, multiple evaluator failure modes were discovered, including:

+* Converting evidence into evaluation claims
+* Completing plausible narratives when evidence was incomplete
+* Escalating analysis even after all claims had been verified
+* Prioritizing certain evidence sources over others
+* Requiring unnecessary corroboration across evidence sources
+* Verifying chess concepts using consequences rather than definitions

+These failures highlighted that designing an evaluation system requires more than defining correctness criteria.
+It also requires explicit controls over how evaluators process evidence, resolve uncertainty, and determine when evaluation should stop.

-The experiment revealed an important distinction between **finding correctness** and **evidence traceability**.
+The final experiment revealed an important distinction between **finding correctness** and **evidence traceability**.

 Although 38 findings (80.9%) were ultimately determined to be factually correct, 18 findings (38.3%) could not be fully verified from the evidence package alone and required escalation to full PGN analysis.

-Several recurring evaluation challenges were observed:

-* Chess-specific concepts whose definitions were not directly established by the evidence
-* Causal statements where the evidence established correlation but not causation
-* Subjective terminology requiring operational definitions before evaluation
-* Findings where the conclusion was correct but the supplied evidence did not fully support every explicit claim

 Most failures were evidence-traceability failures rather than chess-reasoning failures.

-In many cases, the AI reached the correct conclusion, but the supporting evidence was insufficient for an independent evaluator to verify the claim without additional PGN analysis.
+In many cases, the AI reached the correct conclusion, but the supporting evidence was insufficient for an independent evaluator to verify the claim without additional analysis.

-This led to several refinements to the evaluation framework:
+These observations led to several refinements to the evaluation framework, including:

 * Definition-first evaluation of chess terminology
+* Explicit claim decomposition rules
 * Anti-substitution evaluation rules
+* Structured evidence processing requirements
-* Explicit separation of Evidence Verification and Finding Validation
+* Separation of Evidence Verification and Finding Validation
+* Explicit escalation and termination criteria
-* Mandatory escalation to PGN analysis when evidence is incomplete
+* Mandatory PGN analysis when evidence is incomplete

+A key outcome of this feasibility study was the discovery that evaluation quality depends not only on the accuracy of the underlying AI system, but also on the design of the evaluation process itself.

-A key outcome of the experiment was the discovery that finding correctness and evidence traceability should be treated as separate quality dimensions in future evaluations.
+Finding correctness and evidence traceability should therefore be treated as separate quality dimensions in future evaluations.

 ---